rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 when implementing coronavirus (COVID-19) adjustments.

 Education and children’s social care settings should lead on assessments for their setting.
-The child, young person or learner’s lead health professional should oversee their care assessments.
-PHE local health protection teams can advise on infection prevention and control concerns about the child, young person or learner, or the setting.
+The child, young person or student ’s lead health professional should oversee their care assessments.
+PHE local health protection teams can advise on infection prevention and control concerns about the child, young person or student, or the setting.
 Settings should work with the lead health professional to coordinate any assessments required, with input from PHE local health protection teams as needed.